devinshields/h2odocs/source/api/ImportFiles.rst

 ImportFiles
 ^^^^^^^^^^^

-Description
-"""""""""""
+Supported HTTP methods and descriptions
+"""""""""""""""""""""""""""""""""""""""""""

+   GET

       Read in a file from the local host filesystem into H2O memory.
 (Warning: Every host in the cluster must have this file visible locally!)

 URL
 """